A rigidity theorem for asymptotically flat static manifolds and its applications: Applications

 \subsection{Static Metric Extensions}

-In order to prove \thref{bartnik}, we first obtain an eigenvalue theorem for CMC hypersurfaces that is true in any Riemannian background.
-Before stating it, recall in \thref{stability} that we defined the constants
+In order to prove \thref{bartnik_data}, we first require an eigenvalue estimate on CMC spheres.
+Recall in \thref{stability} that we defined the constants

-associated with a CMC hypersurface of mean curvature $H_{0}$. \begin{theorem}[First Eigenvalue for CMC Hypersurfaces] \thlabel{eigenvalue} Let $(M^{n},g)$ be a Riemannian manifold, and let $\Sigma = X_{0}(\mathbb{S}^{n-1}) \subset M^{n}$ be an immersed CMC sphere.
+associated with a CMC hypersurface $\Sigma$ of mean curvature $H_{0}$.
+For $n=3$, Christodolou and Yau showed in \cite{quasi_local_remarks} showed that the Hawking mass $m_{H}(\Sigma)=m_{0}$ of a stable CMC $2$-sphere is non-negative provided $R_{g} \geq 0$.
+In fact, their choice of test function implies a more general fact: the Hawking mass of \textit{any} CMC $2$-sphere is bounded below by the smallest eigenvalue of its stability operator.
+In higher dimensions, a different choice of test function yields an analogous estimate for $n$-spheres that are intrinisically round. \begin{theorem}[First Eigenvalue for CMC Hyperspheres] \thlabel{eigenvalue} Let $(M^{n},g)$ be a Riemannian manifold, and let $\Sigma = X_{0}(\mathbb{S}^{n-1}) \subset M^{n}$ be an immersed CMC sphere.
 Assume that either

 \begin{itemize} \item $n=3$, OR \item $n > 3$ and $\sigma_{ij}= r_{0}^{2} \sigma^{\mathbb{S}^{n-1}}_{ij}$ on $\Sigma$. \end{itemize} Then the first eigenvalue of the stability operator $S_{\Sigma}$ of $\Sigma$ satisfies the upper bound